Ah, the Facebook cover photo. Your personal billboard. Your first impression. Your chance to shine.

 Best in class for: Less is more

-Best in class for: Using the tools of the trade
+Best in class for: A powerful example of talent

 Lady Gaga seems to do just about everything right, when it comes to her marketing and self-branding, so it comes as no surprise that her Facebook cover image is on point.
-We love that it’s artistic, like the artist herself – it’s a reflection of Lady Gaga’s personality – but it’s also a bold, eye-catching, and timely reminder that the performer is in residency.
-Get thee to Las Vegas, fans!
+We love that it’s artistic, like the artist herself – it’s a reflection of Lady Gaga’s personality – but it’s also aesthetically pleasing, and a timely reminder of the performer’s upcoming album release with Tony Bennett.

 Best in class for: Artsy promotion